fyohannes/Data_Elections/AirWar.md

 ![NC](NorthCarolina.png)

 The graphs above show win margins for Biden and Trump for the 8 important swing states that I identified in my first blog post.
 They depict regression models that predict Biden/Trump win margins given voter turnout for both Republicans and Democrats within the state (from 2016).
-To create these regression models, I looked at voter turnout by party from 2016 and current poll support averages in these states from 270 to win https://www.270towin.com/2020-polls-biden-trump/.
+To create these regression models, I looked at voter turnout by party from 2016 and current poll support averages in these states from [270 to win](https://www.270towin.com/2020-polls-biden-trump/).

 In these graphs, almost all the swing states showed a Biden win, except for Georgia.
 I'm hesitant to say that these are accurate predictions, especially for North Carolina, where a 20 percent win margin for Biden seems very unreasonably.
 Furthermore, I think the election race in Arizona will be a lot closer than what the model predicts now.
 Arizona was once known as a red state; however, in this upcoming election, it seems like the race in Arizona will be a lot closer.
 Additionally, from these graphs, we can see some swing states with smaller win margins for Biden, such as Florida, which shows a win margin of around 3 percent for Biden.